 If you or someone you know has been injured by a commercial vehicle in Nevada, we invite you to contact us for a free consultation.

-Simple complete the form on this page or call us at 702-DEFENSE (702-333-3673).
+Simple complete the form on this page or call us.
 One of our Reno or Las Vegas personal injury lawyers will return your inquiry promptly to discuss your case and whether you have a good claim for damages.

 The statute of limitations in Nevada personal injury cases can be as short as two (2) years, so be sure to contact us right away to start working on your case.